tim2CF/boilex/README.md

 ### boilex.new

 Command `mix boilex.new` generates development tools configuration files in already existing Elixir project.
-It can be used with any Elixir / Phoenix application except *umbrella* projects.
+It can be used with any **Elixir** or **Phoenix** application except *umbrella* projects.
 To generate configuration execute this command and follow instructions.

 ```
 cd ./myproject